Bengkulu (city): Tourism

-In this city, there are several British heritage buildings and fortresses, including Fort Marlborough, founded in 1713 on Long Beach, Hamilton Monument and Thomas Parr Monument in the downtown area, Sukarno's exile house on Soekarno-Hatta Street, and Jamik Mosque designed by Ir.
-Sukarno.
+The city has several British heritage buildings and fortresses, including Fort Marlborough, founded in 1713 on Long Beach, the Hamilton Monument and the Thomas Parr Monument in the downtown area, Sukarno's exile house on Soekarno-Hatta Street, and the Jamik Mosque designed by Sukarno.

-Bengkulu City also has several other mainstay attractions, such as Chinatown, Tapak Paderi Beach, Jakat Beach, Dendam Tak Sudah Lake, and Pulau Baai Harbor.
-This area has been set by the local government into a typical souvenir center.
+Bengkulu City also has several other attractions, such as Chinatown, Tapak Paderi Beach, Jakat Beach, Dendam Tak Sudah Lake, and Pulau Baai Harbor.
+This area has been designated by the local government as a souvenir center.

-And for those of you who love durian, Bengkulu City also has a variety of durian-processed hunting spots.
-This can be found in Pondok Durian Bengkulu.
-In this outlet, travelers can enjoy processed Durian ranging from durian ice cream and a variety of variants, durian toast, pancake durian, durian pancakes, and so forth.
+Bengkulu City also has a variety of durian products.
+These can be found in Pondok Durian Bengkulu, where processed durian is available, including durian ice cream, durian toast, and durian pancakes.